How does up to £2,000 to help with your study costs sound? And guess what - you don’t need to pay a single penny back!

 Please remember:

-• This is not meant as a hardship bursary – if you are having any financial difficulties or struggles please contact the main University Financial Support team
+- This is not meant as a hardship bursary – if you are having any financial difficulties or struggles please go to our Student Success Support Fund page.

 Bursary payment exemptions

-• Staffordshire University reserves the right to revise or amend these terms and conditions at any time without prior notice.
+- University of Staffordshire reserves the right to revise or amend these terms and conditions at any time without prior notice.
 All decisions made by the Development and Alumni Relations Office are final.
 Individual feedback is not guaranteed.